jdsutherland/anki.nvim/README.md

   gui_browse_enabled = true,
   -- Whether to create the 'Anki' command create_user_commands = true,
+  -- Use the floating media browser with image preview when browsing Anki media.
+  -- Falls back to vim.ui.select if disabled or if snacks.nvim is unavailable. media_browser_preview = true,
   -- Function to format a note for display in the note list note_formatter = function(note)
     local display = ""